prryplatypus/ergate/docs/docs/basics/manual-step-ordering.md

 Note that the length of the workflows can vary.

 ## Errata
-* Because of how the `percent_completed` and `total_steps` values are calculated, utilising step labels and the related exceptions can cause the percentage and total step calculations to be inaccurate.
-It is recommended when utilising these features to define the `paths` each step may follow, to allow Ergate to better calculate and predict values for `percent_completed` and `total_steps`.
-Although they will still not be fully accurate, they will be progressive (never reducing back to a lower count of steps completed) and grow in accuracy as the workflow progresses.
+* Because of how the `percent_completed` and `total_steps` values are calculated, utilising manual step ordering with the related exceptions can cause the percentage and total step calculations to be inaccurate.
+It is recommended when utilising this feature to define the `paths` each step may follow, to allow Ergate to better calculate and predict values for `percent_completed` and `total_steps`.
+Although they will still not always be fully accurate, they will be progressive (never reducing back to a lower count of steps completed) and grow in accuracy as the workflow progresses.